msinclairstevens/tidy-data-coursera/CodeBook.md

 #Selection
 From this set, 66 variables focusing on mean or standard deviation of time and frequency measurements were selected.
-The selection excluded some variable with "mean" in the name: Freqmean and angle.
-The first, because we are interested only in means of [actual activity.]
-The second, because the angle already represented calculate fields [?]
+The selection excluded some variables with "mean" in their names: Freqmean and angle.
+The first, because we are interested only in means of actual movement; Freqmean is already a calculated field representing the "weighted average of frequency components".
+The second, because the angle is a calculated field measuring the angle between two vectors.

 Thus, this is the list of the 66 Features variables of interest. featureLabelsSelected